jmanthony3/Archimedes/docs/class/engr-851-001-integrated-computational-materials-engineering.md

 The homeworks will cover all the length scales.
 Look at those length scales likely most helpful for your research.

-!!! example Maria's research needs to find interfacial energy between grain boundaries.
+!!! example#Maria-Lee's research needs to find interfacial energy between grain boundaries.
     Therefore, she can do molecular dynamics and present found parameters into the phase-field theory (not covered in this course).
     Studying the molecular dynamics requires knowledge of the interatomic potential energy.
     This process can take an entire year; therefore, you could study a material for whom its properties are known to lay down the process before studying a new material.